Last Updated on November 4, 2025 by Dave Schoenbeck

 Who is Your Buyer?

-Before selling a product or service, you need to understand who your buyer is.
+Before selling a product or service, it is essential to understand who your buyer is.
 This is no different when your business is the product you are selling.
 Financial buyers have the monetary means to acquire your business but not the know-how.
-They may hire you back, with an earn-out as a consultant or for legacy information, as they take the reigns.
-Strategic buyers have the expertise to continue your business or, at the very least, absorb it into their current operations.
-Rather than fear talking about a business exit strategy, embrace the conversation.
+They may hire you back, with an earn-out as a consultant or for legacy information, as they take the reins.
+Strategic buyers possess the expertise to continue your business or, at the very least, integrate it into their existing operations.
+Rather than fearing a conversation about a business exit strategy, embrace it.

 Business Exit Planning and Financing

 Once you’ve determined the need for a business exit strategy, it comes down to valuation, followed by execution.
 Seeing more profits, fewer losses, a higher year-over-year earnings report, or a combination of the two will make your business appealing for sale.
-Stable industries are likely to have a more conservative growth line, whereas tech firms may be a little more erratic — however, with more risk comes more reward potential.
-Consider The Shark Tank television series.
+Stable industries are likely to have a more conservative growth trajectory, whereas tech firms may be a little more erratic; however, with more risk comes greater potential for reward.
+Consider the Shark Tank television series.
 Contestants offer a percentage of their company for an initial investment.
 Sometimes the Sharks are tied to the operations, and sometimes it’s just money.
-Over time, however, the idea is to grow the company and their investment.
+Over time, however, the idea is to grow the company and its investment.
 With a sale comes the biggest payout.
 Some companies are also worth purchasing outright, at which point it simply comes down to the terms of sale.
 Transferring ownership is another form of a business exit strategy.

 Business Exit Strategy Considerations

 Whether you’ve owned the business for decades or you’re operating as a startup, it’s beneficial to understand how you can exit the business.
-Small business exit strategy planning now can help save a headache later.
+Planning a small business exit strategy now can help avoid headaches later.

 Here are a few business exit planning considerations: